Second-language acquisition: Learner language

-The concept of interlanguage has become very widespread in SLA research and is often a basic assumption made by researchers.
+Originally, attempts to describe learner language were based on comparing different languages or analyzing learners' errors.
+However, these approaches could not fully predict all the errors learners make during the process of acquiring a second language.
+To address this limitation and explain learners’ systematic errors, the concept of interlanguage was introduced.
+Interlanguage refers to the linguistic system that emerges in the minds of second language learners.
+It is not considered a defective version of the target language riddled with random errors, nor is it purely a result of errors transferred from the learner’s first language.
+Instead, it is viewed as a language in its own right, with its own systematic rules.
+Most aspects of language—syntax, phonology, lexicon, and pragmatics—can be analyzed from the perspective of interlanguage.
+For more detailed information, please refer to the main articles on Interlanguage.

 Sequences in the acquisition of English inflectional morphology

 In the 1970s, several studies investigated the order in which learners acquired different grammatical structures.
 These studies showed that there was little change in this order among learners with different first languages.
 Furthermore, it showed that the order was the same for adults and children and that it did not even change if the learner had language lessons.
 This supported the idea that there were factors other than language transfer involved in learning second languages and was a strong confirmation of the concept of interlanguage.

 However, the studies did not find that the orders were the same.
 Although there were remarkable similarities in the order in which all learners learned second-language grammar, there were still some differences between individuals and learners with different first languages.
 It is also difficult to tell when exactly a grammatical structure has been learned, as learners may use structures correctly in some situations but not in others.
 Thus it is more accurate to speak of sequences of acquisition, in which specific grammatical features in a language are acquired before or after certain others but the overall order of acquisition is less rigid.

-For example, if neither feature B nor feature D can be acquired until feature A has been acquired (feature B and D depend on A) and feature C depends on B, but D does not depend on B (or, therefore, on C), then acquisition orders (A, B, C, D) and (A, D, B, C) are possible, as they are both valid topological orderings.
+Recent studies have shown that universality and individuality coexist in the order of grammatical item acquisition.
+For example, items such as articles, tense, and the progressive aspect are particularly challenging for learners whose native languages, like Japanese and Korean, do not explicitly express these features.
+On the other hand, items like the third-person singular -s tend to be less influenced by the learner's native language.
+In contrast, articles and the progressive -ing have been confirmed to be strongly affected by the learners' native language.
+For more detailed information, please refer to the main articles on Order of acquisition.